Reform UK: Local government

 The party first stood at local government level in two by-elections in Gloucester on 25 July 2019.
 They did not win either.

 A councillor elected to Rochdale defected to the party in July 2019 from Labour, making for the first councillor; shortly after a Liberal Democrat councillor there also defected.
 All 12 of Rotherham's then UKIP councillors defected to the Brexit Party in July 2019, as did all 5 of Derby's UKIP councillors.
 On 13 September 2019, ten independent councillors on Hartlepool Borough Council defected to the Brexit Party.
 They then formed a pact with the three Conservatives to hold 13 of the 33 seats.
 In September 2019, a Conservative councillor for Surrey (county) and Elmbridge (borough) defected to the party, after his party decided he would not be reselected.

 The 13 councillors of the Hartlepool council group left the party in 2020.
 The Rotherham group left to form the Rotherham Democratic Party.
-The party won two seats in the 2021 United Kingdom local elections, both in Derby, one a hold from a previous defection and the other a gain.
+The party won two seats in the 2021 local elections, both in Derby, one a hold from a previous defection and the other a gain.
 These were the first council seats won at election by the party, as all their previous ones had been via defections.
 This left them with eight councillors in total; six in Derby and two more from defections, one in Redbridge from the Conservatives, and one in Swale from UKIP, both in April 2021.
 Councillors in the Derby City group are members of an affiliate party named "Reform Derby", in alignment with Reform UK.

 In December 2021, days before the North Shropshire by-election, local councillor and Deputy Mayor of Market Drayton Town Council, Mark Whittle, defected to the party from the Conservatives.
-It was reported that all of Reform UK's candidates in the 2022 United Kingdom local elections "will campaign on the benefits of fracking and restarting exploration in the North Sea".
+It was reported that all of Reform UK's candidates in the 2022 local elections "will campaign on the benefits of fracking and restarting exploration in the North Sea".
 Three of the eight council seats held by the party were up for re-election in 2022, all of which had arisen from defections.
 Both Derby seats were held, but a seat in Redbridge was lost.
 No new seats were gained.

 In December 2022, two former Conservative councillors – one in Barnsley and the other in West Oxfordshire – defected to the party.
 Another Conservative councillor, Barry Gwilt, of the Fazeley ward of Lichfield District Council, defected to Reform UK in January 2023.
-In the 2023 United Kingdom local elections, Reform UK won six seats out of the 8,519 up for election and averaged 6% of the vote in the wards where it stood.
+In the 2023 local elections, Reform UK won six seats out of the 8,519 up for election and averaged 6% of the vote in the wards where it stood.
 The six seats won were all in the City of Derby, whose new council proceeded to elect Reform Derby leader Alan Graves to the position of Mayor for 2023/24.